Skip to main content

 Jake Rowley

-Jake is a third year music (MusB) undergraduate at the University of Manchester, with intentions of doing a masters in musicology next year.
+Jake is a postgraduate student and Mancunion sub-editor, currently studying for a masters in musicology (MusM) at the University of Manchester.
 His music interests are varied, but he particularly loves alternative rock and Britpop, and is a big fan of Radiohead, The Cure, Sonic Youth and The Beatles.Jake is also a moderator on the lyrics website Genius under the alias ‘Irrelevant Cabbage’.

 More Coverage